now-examples/basics/flaskex/README.md

 $ now
 ```

-Alternatively, your new Flask app can be automatically deployed and aliased using [Now for GitHub](https://zeit.co/docs/v2/integrations/now-for-github) or [Now for GitLab](https://zeit.co/docs/v2/integrations/now-for-gitlab).
+Alternatively, your new Flaskex app can be automatically deployed and aliased using [Now for GitHub](https://zeit.co/docs/v2/integrations/now-for-github) or [Now for GitLab](https://zeit.co/docs/v2/integrations/now-for-gitlab).
 Pushing these files to a new repository with a `now.json` file in the root, and with either [Now for GitHub](https://zeit.co/docs/v2/integrations/now-for-github) or [Now for GitLab](https://zeit.co/docs/v2/integrations/now-for-gitlab) configured for that repository, means your site will be automatically deployed for every push and pull/merge request, and aliased for every push to the default branch!

 ## Included In This Starter

 This starter project includes:
 - A `/index.py` file that responds to the `/` route.
 - A `/about/index.py` file that responds to the `/about` route.
-- A pre-defined `Pipfile` that installs Flask as a dependency and defines the Python runtime version.
+- A `requirements.txt` file that installs dependencies such as Flask, SQLAlchemy, bcrypt, pg8000 (posgresql driver)
 - A generated `Pipfile.lock` that ensures exact versions of dependencies to avoid the risk of automatically upgrading packages that depend upon each other and breaking your project dependency tree.

 ## Resources